arjun-k-r/fitness-rt/src/assets/docs/ayurveda/kapha.md

 Kapha energy is increased by its qualities ('Like increases like') and, thus, becomes imbalanced.
 Heaviness, moisture, static, and humidity imbalance kapha.

 ### Imbalance signs
 When kapha energy is high, it accumulates in its body locations.
-Generally, people with kapha constitution tend to become agitated, aggressive with tendency towards anger, hate, and jealousy.
+Generally, people with kapha constitution have tendency towards lethargy, attachment, withdrawal, and depression.
 They may also notice symptoms as: sluggishness, excess weight, diabetes, water retention, and headaches.
 Their common type of diseases are water based (e.g. flu, sinus congestion, and other diseases involving mucous).

 ### Location
 Kapha resides in the chest, throat, lungs, head, lymph, fatty tissue, connective tissue, ligaments, and tendons.